 Put these in your calendar or whatever planning tool you use and make sure you complete each stage leading up to the completed piece of work.

 Looking to upgrade your skills for work?
-CreativeLive has a wide range of online courses on leadership, marketing, being a new manager, time management, increasing your productivity, and much more.
+CreativeLive has a wide range of online courses on leadership, marketing, being a new manager, time management, increasing productivity, and much more.

 Accept deadlines are there for a reason

-I must admit there have been times where I have wondered about the reasoning behind a particular deadline or I have looked at a page of A4 paper filled with deadlines and had no idea what was what.
+I must admit there have been times when I have wondered about the reasoning behind a particular deadline or I have looked at a page of A4 paper filled with deadlines and had no idea what was what.

 Sometimes we can feel like we are overwhelmed with deadlines and due dates.

 If you know you will have trouble hitting a particular deadline, let the person know well in advance.
 Perhaps you could apply for an extension or someone else may be available to get the work done?
-Perhaps it may be a case of realigning your priorities?
+Perhaps it may be a case of realigning your priorities.

 Top-rated books for Managers and Leaders –